A catalogue of Western manuscripts at the Bodleian Libraries and selected Oxford colleges

 Form: codex

 Support: Paper Watermark visible on fol.3: bull’s head topped with six-point star.
 Situated between two vertical chainlines spaced 39mm apart.
 Orientated upside-down.
-Similar to various watermarks recorded in online databases (e.g. Briquet 15049; Piccard 76253 and 75193) but too many recorded instances of bull's head motif to identify with confidence.
+Similar to (e.g.) Briquet 15049; Piccard 76253 and 75193) but too common a motif to definitively identify.

 Extent: 2 leaves